cloudmesh/cloudmesh-manual/docs-source/source/workflow.rst

 -  ``a ; b`` is executed sequentially
 -  ``b || c`` is executed in parallel.

-Finally, after execution the results are stored in MongoDB to be visualized or consumed by later functions in the series.
+Finally, after execution, the results are stored in MongoDB to be visualized or consumed by later functions in the series.

 Database Objects